madetech/learn/workshops/02-Git-Workshop/README.md

 How does git differ from other source control tools?

-Can you explain the git tree visually?
+Explain the git tree visually

 Draw a git tree that has 8 commits, where a branch was created off of the second commit and merged back in after 3 further commits.

-Can you explain what the difference between `git pull` and `git fetch`?
+Explain what the difference between `git pull` and `git fetch` is

-Can you draw and explain how `git merge` works compared to `git rebase`?
+Draw and explain how `git merge` works compared to `git rebase`

 ## Exercises